 Here are a few things to note about your residential HVAC or commercial HVAC system:

 If you suspect your unit was in more than 2 inches of water.
-GET THE SYSTEM CHECKED BY A LOCAL AND LICENSED CONTRACTOR.
-Electrical components are up high in the outdoor unit, also called condensing unit.
-There are four components in the unit: The compressor that sits in the bottom of the unit, the fan motor that is on the top of the unit, condenser coil and electrical components.
+Get the system checked by a local and licensed contractor.
+Electrical components are up high in the outdoor unit, also called the condensing unit.
+There are four components in the unit: The compressor that sits at the bottom of the unit, the fan motor that is on the top of the unit, the condenser coil, and the electrical components.

-ELECTRICAL COMPONENTS: All electrical connection can possibly oxidize or rust.
+Electrical Components: All electrical connections can possibly oxidize or rust.
 All these components should be inspected before operation.
 These components will sometimes hold water causing them to short out.
-This will cause AC not to work or possibly cause the compressor to stay permanently on, causing indoor coil to ice over or damage the compressor
+This will cause AC not to work or possibly cause the compressor to stay permanently on, causing the indoor coil to ice over or damage the compressor

 Turn to your local licensed contractor

-When it comes to your air conditioning system don’t take a chance on hoping its working fine.
-It is the most expensive appliance in your home and an inspection could save you thousands later from under lying problem caused from excessive water.
+When it comes to your air conditioning system don’t take a chance on hoping it’s working fine.
+It is the most expensive appliance in your home and an inspection could save you thousands later from an underlying problem caused by excessive water.
 Make sure you use a local company that you trust when having someone look at your system.